Another year’s gone by, and it’s time to check in on 5 Essential SEO Tips and Tricks.

 - Leverage Browser Caching: By leveraging caching, you can drastically improve load times for repeat visitors.
 To solve this, try a WordPress plugin like W3 Total Cache or WP Rocket.
 Noticing a pattern here?

-As I mentioned before, there is a lot more to do here.
+As we mentioned before, there is a lot more to do here.
 But this is a good starting point.

-This SEO tip is honestly pretty important in the big scheme of things, so if you need help getting it done, we recommend hiring a specialist to help you.
+These SEO tips are honestly pretty important in the big scheme of things, so if you need help getting it done, we recommend hiring a specialist to help you.
 It’s worth it!

 4. Mobile Optimization